AutoHotkey/Ahk2Exe/README.md

 Ahk2Exe must be compiled with itself as it uses compiler directives.
 (Make sure to use a recent AutoHotkey self-contained binary.)
 After unpacking all the source files, run Ahk2Exe.ahk, and drag and drop Ahk2Exe.ahk onto the converter window, then press the 'convert' button.
-The resulting Ahk2Exe.exe file should be copied to the Compiler sub-folder under the AutoHotkey.exe folder for proper operation.
+The resulting Ahk2Exe.exe file should be copied to the Compiler sub-folder under the folder containing AutoHotkey.exe for proper operation.

 ## To do ##